bobwyman/bobwyman.github.io/README.md

 # bobwyman.github.io

-Probably not of interest to anyone else.
+This is probably not of interest to anyone else at this time.
+Hopefully, it will become more interesting in the future.